 - Chocolate chips – The delicious add-ins that add a chocolate flavor (because chocolate and banana together are amazing).
 See below for other yummy add-in ideas.

-This great recipe is so easy it’ll become a weekend family tradition in no time!
+This chocolate chip banana bread is so easy to make that it’ll become a weekend family tradition in no time!

 Step 1: In a large bowl, mash bananas.
 Then add brown sugar, melted butter, egg, and vanilla to the mashed banana and whisk together thoroughly.
 You can do this by hand or use a stand mixer or hand mixer.

-Step 2: Add in the flour and baking soda to the wet ingredients and blend until there are no more lumps.
-Do not overmix.
+Step 2: Add the dry ingredients to the wet ingredients and blend until there are no more lumps.
+Do not over-mix.

 Step 3: Fold in the chocolate chips.